Complying with Data Handling Requirements in Cloud Storage Systems: Introduction

 \item We present \name{}, our approach for \emph{supporting \dhrs{} in cloud storage systems}. \name{} adds an indirection layer on top of the cloud storage system to store data tagged with \dhrs{} only on nodes that fulfill these requirements.
 Our design of \name{} is \emph{incremental}, i.e., it does not impair data without \dhrs{}. \name{} supports all \dhrs{} that can be expressed as properties of storage nodes as well as any combination thereof.
 As we show, this covers a wide range of actual use cases.

-\item We prove the \emph{feasibility} of \name{} by implementing it for the distributed database Cassandra and by quantifying the costs of supporting \dhrs{} in cloud storage systems.
-Additionally, we show \name{}'s \emph{applicability} along two use cases on real-world datasets, \ie a Twitter clone storing two million authentic tweets and a distributed email store handling half a million emails. \end{enumerate}
+\item We prove the \emph{feasibility} of \name{} by implementing it for the distributed database Cassandra (we make our implementation available~\cite{prada_github}) and by quantifying the costs of supporting \dhrs{} in cloud storage systems.
+Additionally, we show \name{}'s \emph{applicability} in a cloud deployment along three real-world use cases: a Twitter clone storing two million authentic tweets, a distributed email store handling half a million emails, and an IoT platform persisting \num{1.8} million IoT messages. \end{enumerate}

-A preliminary version of this paper appears as ``Practical Data Compliance for Cloud Storage'' in the proceedings of the 2017 IEEE International Conference on Cloud Engineering \cite{henze_prada_2017}.
-We extend and improve on our previous work in the following ways: First, we provide a detailed analysis and definition of the challenge of \dhr{} compliance in cloud storage systems and develop a formalization of \dhrs{}.
-Second, we extend \name{} with mechanisms for failure recovery, especially during processing of database operations.
-Third, we provide details on a full implementation of \name{} on top of Apache Cassandra.
-Fourth, we show the applicability of \name{} by using it to realize compliance with \dhrs{} in two real-world use cases: a microblogging system and a distributed email management system.
-Finally, we consider a broader range of related work and generally provide more detail on all aspects of related work as well as the design, implementation, and evaluation of \name{}.
+A preliminary version of this paper appears in the proceedings of IEEE IC2E 2017 \cite{henze_prada_2017}.
+We extend and improve on our previous work in the following ways: First, we provide a detailed analysis and definition of the challenge of \dhr{} compliance in cloud storage systems.
+Second, we extend \name{} with mechanisms for failure recovery.
+Third, we provide details on our implementation of \name{}.
+Fourth, we show the applicability of \name{} by realizing compliance with \dhrs{} in three real-world use cases: a microblogging system, a distributed email system, and an IoT platform.
+Finally, we cover a broader range of related work and provide more detail on design, implementation, and evaluation.